 - ★ Students will earn Starbucks for displaying these behaviors.
 Starbucks can be cashed in for non-tangible rewards such as:

 - ★ Fast pass to the swings

-- ★ Play in another classroom
+- \star Play in another classroom

 - ★ Sit by the teacher at lunch

 - ★ Wear something special to lunch (crown, cape, costume)

-- ★ Ride the golf cart

-- ★ Extra IPAD time
+- ★ Extra iPad time

-- ★ IPAD or book during nap
+- \star iPad or book during nap

-- ★ Run an errand with the teacher
+- \star Run an errand with the teacher

-- ❖ BEE RESPECTFUL by using kind words and thinking of yourself and others. - BEE RESPONSIBLE by taking care of your belongings and being safe - BEE READY by being prepared at all times and putting your best foot forward
+- BEE RESPECTFUL by using kind words and thinking of yourself and others.

+- BEE RESPONSIBLE by taking care of your belongings and being safe

+- BEE READY by being prepared at all times and putting your best foot forward